webappio/sanic/README.md

 Each of those steps are currently painful: `docker build` is hard to parallelize well, templates are hard to learn and debug, and local multinode deployment requires lots of internal kubernetes knowledge.

-*Sanic focuses on developer experience*.
-It has a plethora of features (live-mounting, template viewing, concurrent builds) which exist to make Docker/Kubernetes development just as fast as local development.
+*Sanic focuses on developer experience*:
+1. It volume mounts your source code into the containers in real time, so that you have to redeploy less often.
+2. It allows you to template your kubernetes configurations based on whatever your team is already comfortable with.
+3. It builds things really quickly, so that in the case you do need to build, it's as fast as possible.

 #### Concurrent builds
 Sanic discovers all Dockerfiles in your repository, and builds them in parallel using [buildkit](https://github.com/moby/buildkit).
 This allows it to build incredibly quickly, and share layers across dockerfiles with ease.